 Accounts payable includes all operating payables, including those related to all media and production costs.
 These payables are due within 12 months.

 Revenue Recognition

-The Company's revenues are principally derived from the Multi-Channel Advertising Business, Event Planning and Execution Business, Film Production Business, and Movie Theater Operating Business.
+The Company's revenues are principally derived from the multi-channel advertising business, event planning and execution business, film production business, an movie theater operating business.